nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.11 Archiving all employees : `c-archive-all`

-Archives all employees' contact details from tCheck.
+Archives all employees in the _Employee Directory_ pane.

 Format: `c-archive-all`

 **:information_source: Notes:**<br>

-* Archives all employees in the _Employee Directory_ pane.<br>
 * If _Employee Directory_ currently shows a list of archived employees (archived employees are displayed with a red color label, named as `[Archived]`, in front of their names), command `c-active-list` needs to be used first to see a list of all your employees.
 Then, `c-archive-all` can be used to archive all employees.<br>